Adaptive estimation for some nonparametric instrumental variable models: Introduction

 \section{Introduction}

-Endogeneity of an unobservable and covariates is a frequent problem in econometric modeling.
+Dependence of an unobservable error term and covariates is a frequent problem in statistical and econometrical modeling known as endogeneity.
 An efficient way to deal with endogeneity is to use instrumental variables (IV) in the estimation.
-These are variables which are independent or mean independent of the unobservable.
-In the context of nonparametric estimation the IV approach usually leads to ill-posed problems with unknown operator.
-That means the solution $\varphi$ of the nonparametric IV problem can be characterized by a possible nonlinear operator equation
+These are additional variables which can assumed to be independent or mean independent of the unobservable.
+In the context of nonparametric estimation the IV approach usually leads to ill-posed problems with an unknown operator that needs to be estimated.
+The solution $\varphi$ of the nonparametric IV problem can be characterized by a possibly nonlinear operator equation

-In some regression models $\psi = 0$.
-In other models it is a function that has to be estimated from observations by some estimator $\widehat{\psi}$.
-The operator $\Op: \X \to \Y$ is an integral operator between some function spaces $\X$ and $\Y$.
-This operator is not exactly known in applications.
+In some regression models $\psi = 0$, in others $\psi$ is a function that has to be estimated from observations by some estimator $\widehat{\psi}$.
+The operator $\Op: \X \to \Y$ is an integral operator between some Banach or Hilbert spaces $\X$ and $\Y$ which is unknown in applications.
 Only an estimator $\Ophat$ is available.
 The inverse of the operators $\Op$ or $\Ophat$ is usually not continuous.
-Even with an arbitrary small variance in $\widehat\psi$ and $\widehat\Op$ we usually have $\Var(\|\Ophat^{-1}\widehat\psi\|_\X) = \infty$.
-Hence the straightforward estimator $\widehat\varphi = \Ophat^{-1}\widehat\psi$ is inconsistent.
-We discuss specific examples for nonparametric IV models and the related operators in Section \ref{sec:application}.
+Even with an arbitrarily small variance in $\widehat\psi$ and $\widehat\Op$ we usually have $\Var(\|\Ophat^{-1}\widehat\psi\|_\X) = \infty$ and the straightforward estimator $\widehat\varphi = \Ophat^{-1}\widehat\psi$ is typically inconsistent.
+We discuss specific examples for nonparametric IV models and the related operators together with the respective literature in Section \ref{sec:application}.

-In this paper we describe and analyze a consistent estimator for this type of problems, when $\Op$ is an operator between Hilbert spaces.
-The estimator is based on the iteratively regularized Gau\ss-Newton method (IRGNM) with iterated Tykhonov regularization defined below in \eqref{eq:it_tik}.
-Details about that method will be given in Section \ref{sec:estimator}
+In this paper we describe and analyze a consistent estimator for this type of problem, when $\Op$ is an operator between Hilbert spaces.
+The estimator is based on the iteratively regularized Gau{\ss}-Newton method (IRGNM) with iterated Tikhonov regularization defined below in \eqref{eq:it_tik}.
+Details about the method will be given in Section \ref{sec:estimation}.

-This method was suggested by \cite{bakush:92}.
+This method was suggested by \cite{Baku:92}.
 Important monographs on this topic are \cite{BK:04b} and \cite{KNS:08}.
-To use the IRGNM for nonparametric IV problems was proposed and analyzed by \cite{DFHJM:14} with rates for convergence in probability.
+These contributions consider only problems with known operators and deterministic right hand side in equation \eqref{eq:opeq}.
+The use of IRGNM for nonparametric IV problems was proposed and analyzed by \cite{DFHJM:14}.
+They derived rates for convergence in probability with a priori parameter choice using variational methods.

-In contrast to \cite{DFHJM:14}, we prove in this paper convergence rates of the risk under a significantly different set of assumptions.
-Instead of variational methods as in \cite{DFHJM:14} we relay on spectral methods and a modification of Hoeffding's inequality.
-Furthermore, we use a significantly weaker non-linearity condition for the operator $\Op$ and prove faster rates when the regression function is smooth enough.